-4. Developers of any private new mixed-use and/or nonresidential building. or the expansion of any mixed-use and/or nonresidential building, including all phases of a multi-phase project and including religious institutions and nonprofit organizations, shall: 1) devote an amount not less than one percent (1%) of building construction costs for the acquisition and installation of publicly accessible art on the development site; 2) or contribute an equal amount to city's segregated Art in Public Places Fund ("APPF").
-The required expenditure shall be based on the building permit valuation which shall be confirmed by the building and safety manager.
+- 1. Developers of any private new mixed-use and/or nonresidential commercial (including retail, office, lodging, Planned Development) building or the expansion of any mixed-use and/or nonresidential commercial building, including all phases of a multi-phase project and including religious institutions and nonprofit organizations, shall: 1) devote an amount not less than one percent (1%) of building construction costs for the acquisition and installation of publicly accessible art on the development site; or 2) contribute an equal amount to city's segregated Art in Public Places Fund ("APPF").
+The required expenditure shall be based on the building permit valuation which shall be confirmed by the building and safety manager. - a.
+For smaller projects, a floor is established at .25 percent of the valuation for commercial projects under 5,000 square feet.
+Projects between 5,000 square feet and 10,000 square feet shall be .5 percent of the valuation and all other projects exceeding 10,000 square feet shall be 1 percent of the valuation.
+A ceiling is established at \$100,000 per building for larger projects. - b.
+Developers of any new multifamily building(s) of 10 dwelling units or more, and/or the expansion of any existing multifamily residential building(s) by 10 dwelling units or more, shall; 1) devote an amount not less than one percent (1%) of building construction costs for the acquisition and installation of publicly accessible art on the development site; or 2) contribute an equal amount to the city's segregated APPF.
+The required expenditure shall be calculated based on the total number of dwelling units in the project and the building permit valuation which shall be confirmed by the building and safety manager.

-- 2. 3 Developers of any new multifamily building(s) of 10 dwelling units or more, and/or the expansion of any existing multifamily residential building(s) by 10 dwelling units or more, shall; 1) devote an amount not less than one percent of building construction costs for the acquisition and installation of publicly accessible art on the development site; or 2) contribute an equal amount to the city's segregated APPF.
-The required expenditure shall be calculated based on the total number of dwelling units in the project and the building permit valuation which shall be confirmed by the building and safety manager. - 4.
-For new public construction projects involving construction costs over fifty thousand dollars (\$50,000). one percent (1%) of the construction cost shall be used for public art.
-All allocations of funds for eligible projects shall include an amount equal to one percent of the projected construction project costs at the time the project is included in the city's capital improvement program to be used for the selection, acquisition, commissioning and display of art. - 2.
-Renovation exceeding 50% or more of the gross floor area of a mixed use and/or nonresidential building calculated based on the gross floor area of the entire building at the rate applicable to construction of the same type triggers the 1 percent contribution..
+- 3. For new public construction projects involving construction costs over fifty thousand dollars (\$50,000), one percent (1%) of the construction cost shall be used for public art.
+All allocations of funds for eligible projects shall include an amount equal to one percent (1%) of the projected construction project cost at the time the project is included in the city's capital improvement program to be used for the selection, acquisition, commissioning and display of art. - 4.
+Renovation exceeding 50% or more of the gross floor area of a mixed use and/or nonresidential building calculated based on the gross floor area of the entire building at the rate applicable to construction of the same type triggers the one percent (1%) contribution.